AkexZ1/akexhud/README.md

   [MingLiU-ExtB (Whole UI)](https://files.catbox.moe/is6y9d.ttf)

+## DO NOT USE MINIMAL HUD, IT BREAKS MOST THINGS SINCE IS NOT IMPLEMENTED ON THIS HUD

 # AKEX HUD

  A weird and purple maidcore HUD that I made for me, but am making public.